johnmosesman/blog/things_i_wish_i_knew/things_i_wish_i_knew.md

 ## Debugging Tips

 Debugging.
 The core of the programmer existence.
 Or put in less grandeur: we make a lot of mistakes.
 Annoying typos, silent failing errors, or just plain wrong syntax.
-I've come to think that the best programmers aren't those who make the least amount of mistakes, but those who are able to quickly and systemically find and fix them.
+I've come to think that the best programmers aren't those who make the least amount of mistakes, but those who are able to quickly and systematically find and fix them.

 Here's a couple common debugging tips you may not be aware of: